aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/README.md

   - **eos_config_deploy_eapi** role.
   - **eos_config_deploy_cvp** role.
 - Designed to generate the intended configuration offline, without relying on switch current state information.
-- Facilitates the evaluation of the configuration post deployment with [eos_validate_state](../eos_validate_state/README.md) role.
+- Facilitates the evaluation of the configuration post-deployment with [eos_validate_state](../eos_validate_state/README.md) role.
 - Facilitates the evaluation of the configuration prior to deployment with tools like [Batfish](https://www.batfish.org/)

 ## Role Inputs and Outputs

-Figure 1 below provides a visualization of the roles inputs, and outputs and tasks in order executed by the role.
+Figure 1 below provides a visualization of the roles inputs, outputs and tasks in order executed by the role.

 <!-- ![Figure 1: Ansible Role eos_designs](../../media/role_eos_designs.gif) -->